 If it prevails nearly everywhere in the West today, the fundamental liberal belief that men may and even should organize society and lead their own lives without reference to God began to take hold in the minds of some Christians almost five centuries ago.
 That was with the first stirrings of the Protestant Revolt commonly referred to as the Reformation.
+Once the revolt actually erupted was when very many who would persist in calling themselves Christian — more than any number had ever done before — arrogated to themselves a right that belongs exclusively to the Church: to decide what is Christian teaching.
+Though it would be another two centuries before that usurpation of authority found political expression in the overthrow of Christian government and its replacement by government according to the “will of the people,” we can still say that the effort to “free” men from the constraints and ancestral bonds that mark civilized living and are necessary to it (at least as Christians conceive civilization) has been more or less continuous in the West for 500 years.

 That it has now finally become largely successful is due to the accelerated rate at which the forces propelling it have been able to operate during the past half century and somewhat more.
 An example of this acceleration: Anyone old enough to remember when a President could still describe the U.S. as a “Christian nation” (Harry Truman as recently as 1948) has lived long enough to see it become mandatory to speak, instead, of America’s “Judaeo-Christian heritage”.
 Before much longer, one supposes, the reference is liable to be to Islamo-Judaeo-Christian.
 This even as Americans have ceased altogether to speak of their government as a republican one.
 Nobody today calls the U.S. anything except a democracy.